 Our Racing Strategy can be summarised as follows:

-Our fleet of six J80 yachts, shared with the Royal Yacht Squadron, is based from October to April at Queen Mary Reservoir, Staines, where we have use of the excellent facilities of Queen Mary Sailing Club.
-From May to September, the J80s are based in Cowes with RYS.
-The J80s are used for fleet racing, team racing and match racing events.
+Our fleet of six J80 yachts, is based at Queen Mary Reservoir, Staines, where we have use of the excellent facilities of Queen Mary Sailing Club.
+The J80s are used for fleet racing, team racing and match racing events from September through to May.
 We also have the use of two other J80s for some of our larger events.

 The Club sends teams to race against our reciprocal clubs and at other invitational regattas in the UK and overseas.
 We have raced in the British Virgin Islands, New Orleans, Newport RI, Seawanhaka (Long Island, USA), Monaco, Holland and other European locations, all in addition to "home" events on Dublin Bay, the Clyde, the Solent, and our base at QMSC.